Badgeldor History, Family Crest & Coats of Arms

 Early History of the Badgeldor family

-Another 125 words (9 lines of text) covering the years 1296, 1572 and 1619 are included under the topic Early Badgeldor History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Badgeldor research.
+Another 63 words (4 lines of text) covering the years 1296, 1572 and 1619 are included under the topic Early Badgeldor History in all our PDF Extended History products and printed products wherever possible.

 Badgeldor Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Badgeldor family name include Batchelor, Bachelor, Bacheler, Batcheler, Batchellor and many more.